 The 40-year-old native of Olathe, Kan., has worked multiple conference and NCAA Championship events, as well as 10 bowl games (five Alamo/three Cotton/two Holiday).
 He is a member of the College Sports Information Directors of America (CoSIDA) and several of his publications have been honored for excellence by CoSIDA, including the 2000 Fresno State baseball game program, which was tabbed "Best In The Nation."

-Hernandez served as the local media services director for the 2011 NCAA Women's Volleyball Championship, as well as the 2006-07 and '09 Southland Conference Volleyball Tournaments.
-He also was the assistant media services liaison at the 2011 NCAA Men's Basketball Southwest Regional, 2010 Women's Final Four, 2008 Men's Final Four and 2007 NCAA Men's Basketball South Regional.
+Hernandez served as the local media coordinator for the 2011 NCAA Women's Volleyball Championship, as well as the 2006-07 and '09 Southland Conference Volleyball Tournaments.
+He also was the associate media coordinator at the 2014 NCAA Men's Basketball Second & Third Rounds, 2011 NCAA Men's Basketball Southwest Regional, 2010 Women's Final Four, 2008 Men's Final Four and 2007 NCAA Men's Basketball South Regional.

 Hernandez began his tenure at UT-Austin in June 2000 as a media relations assistant.
 In that role, he was the primary contact for the Longhorns' men's track & field team and secondary contact for UT's nationally-ranked football program.
 He also served as the assistant media director for the 74th Annual Clyde Littlefield Texas Relays.
 A year later, he was promoted to assistant media relations director and was instrumental in the department's August 2001 launch of MackBrown-TexasFootball.com.